sayembjit/BootstrapeAssignment/README.md

 To use this project, follow these steps:

-1. Clone the repository: `git clone`
+1. Clone the repository: `git clone git@github.com:sayembjit/BootstrapeAssignment.git`
 2. Open `index.html` in your web browser.

 ## Contributing